Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   > [Info] To remove a variant from the list, select the checkbox of the variant and click the ![Delete](../../Assets/Icons/Trash03.png "[Delete]") (Delete) button in the editing toolbar displayed above the list.

 7. Click the [FINISH] button in the bottom right corner.
-  The new variants are added to the product.
+  The new variants have been added to the product.
 The *Summary* wizard window is closed.
 The variants are displayed in the variants list.

   ![Variants added](../../Assets/Screenshots/PIM/Products/List/Variants/VariantsAddedCreate.png "[Variants added]")

 8. Click the [SAVE] button in the upper right corner.
-  The variant is saved.
+  The variants have been saved.
 The product view is closed.
-The variants are displayed in the products list when you enable the **All products** option in the *Variants* drop-down list at the top of the products list.
+The variants are displayed in the product list when you enable the **All products** option in the *Variants* drop-down list at the top of the product list.

   > [Info] For detailed information about the different views, see [Manage the view](./04_ManageView.md).